nuvla/nuvla/docs/docs/administrators/swarm-deployment.md

  - **target**: A Docker Swarm infrastructure on which Nuvla will **deploy** containers.
 This is a basic deployment of Swarm with Minio/NFS for data access and Prometheus for monitoring.
-Persistent volumes are needed for data storage in production environments.
 Nuvla can be configured to deploy to any number of target Docker Swarm infrastructures.

  - **host**: A Docker Swarm infrastructure that will **host** a Nuvla deployment.
 This is a basic deployment of Swarm with Prometheus for monitoring.
-Persistent volumes are needed to back the Elasticsearch database in production environments.

-In both cases, persistent volumes are needed for data persistency in production environments.
+In both cases, volumes must be used for data persistency in production environments.

-Before starting an installation, review the entire deployment procedure.
-You may need to customize the provided Docker Compose files.
+Before starting, review the entire installation procedure.
+The [nuvla/deployment](https://github.com/nuvla/deployment) GitHub repository contains files that will help you deploy and configure your Docker Swarm cluster.
+You may need to customize the provided scripts, configurations, and Docker Compose files for your deployment.

-The following sections describe each step of the deployment and configuration of a Docker Swarm infrastructure for use with Nuvla.
-For the Docker Swarm installation you will want to clone the [nuvla/deployment](https://github.com/nuvla/deployment) GitHub repository to a machine from which you will manage the cluster; for the other steps in the configuration, you'll want to clone this repository to the master node of the cluster.

 ## Docker Swarm Cluster